deegomadhu/openshift-may-2023/Day2/README.md

 ```
 cat /etc/resolv.conf
 ```
-You will see an nameserver IP, that nameserver is the one which resolves the nginx service name to its corresponding IP address.
+You will see a nameserver IP, that nameserver is the one which resolves the nginx service name to its corresponding IP address.